Good Sunday Morning,

 Over two thirds of Canadians across this country support a fairer voting system.
 A recent poll of 21 Liberal ridings across Canada gave a stunning confirmation of this.
 If you live in or near one of these ridings, it's time to give your MP a call ahead of the upcoming vote.
 While folks were walking to stop Kinder Morgan here in BC, there was a dedicated group of walkers promoting PR in Ontario.
 This march will culminate at a rally, which Elizabeth will address, on the steps of Parliament Hill on Monday night.

-So until we are confident that governments actually represent the people and not just special interest groups, until a minority is not handed the power of a majority, we need to stay vigilant and stand together.
+So until we are confident that governments actually represent the people and not just special interest groups, until a minority is still handed the power of a majority, we need to stay vigilant and stand together.
 We need to inform each other and not be hesitant to discuss the issues.
 The challenges of our time deserve nothing less.

 PS Don't forget to mark your calendar for our SGI AGM on June 10th.
 Watch for details next week.

 This weekly missive is authored by Thomas Teuwen, our SGI EDA coordinator.
 Opinions expressed are his own.
 We welcome your comments and feedback.
 If you were sent here by a friend and would like to subscribe to our weekly email simply click here.
 You can also go to the archives section of our SGI website to read back issues.